andyapurata/tecno-tiendaz/readme.md

 	* Amount not in the right range
 * Autocomplete Apurata funnel with order details as name, email, phone

+# ABOUT VERSION

+The version is set in a git tag.
+From there, it is copied to the php script file on the build process.

 # PROBLEM WITH VOLUMES

 Lo que sucede es /var/www/data es un volúmen.
 Y la primera vez que se corre el